 Green tea is a precious drink processes numbers of health benefit known to almost everyone in Asia and the Western world.

-According to the evaluation of obesity-induced of C57BL/6 J male mice by feeding a high fat (HF) diet for 8 weeks, followed by treatment with oral tea saponin (0.5%) mixed in HF diet for a further 6 weeks, injection of tea saponin (0.5%) mice demonstrated a impressive activity in ameliorated endotoxemia which cause by accumulation of endotoxins in the blood, an indication of overproduction of gram-negative rod-shaped bacteria, reduced numbers of pro-inflammatory macrophage accumulation in the colon in exhibited colon inflammation and gut microbiota alterations in reduced expression of good bacteria, such as Bifidobacteria, Lactobacillus,... and overexpression of harmful bacteria Escherichia Coli and Enterobacter caused by HF diet.
+According to the evaluation of obesity-induced of C57BL/6 J male mice by feeding a high fat (HF) diet for 8 weeks, followed by treatment with oral tea saponin (0.5%) mixed in HF diet for a further 6 weeks, injection of tea saponin (0.5%) mice demonstrated an impressive activity in ameliorating endotoxemia which is caused by accumulation of endotoxins in the blood, an indication of overproduction of gram-negative rod-shaped bacteria, reduction of numbers of pro-inflammatory macrophage accumulation in the colon that exhibit colon inflammation and gut microbiota alterations and reduce expression of good bacteria, such as Bifidobacteria, Lactobacillus,... and overexpression of harmful bacteria Escherichia Coli and Enterobacter caused by HF diet.

-According to the study, tea saponin also improved glucose tolerance and reduced body weight gain in HF diet-induced obese mice that may be an expression of green tea extract in limit unfavorable gut microbiota alterations in HF diet-induced obesity.
+According to the study, tea saponin also improved glucose tolerance and reduced body weight gain in HF diet-induced obese mice that may be an expression of green tea extract in limiting the unfavorable gut microbiota alterations in HF diet-induced obesity.

-According to the high-throughput MiSeq sequencing, multivariate statistical and linear discriminant assays, Dr. iu Z, the lead author at the Fuzhou University said, "tea infusion consumption substantially increased diversity and altered the structure of gut microbiota" and "(Some) key phylotypes (such as Alistipes, Rikenella, Lachnospiraceae, Akkermansia, Bacteroides,...) might have a close association with the obesity related indexes of the host".
+According to the high-throughput MiSeq sequencing, multivariate statistical and linear discriminant assays, Dr. Liu Z, the lead author at the Fuzhou University said, "tea infusion consumption substantially increased diversity and altered the structure of gut microbiota" and "(Some) key phylotypes (such as Alistipes, Rikenella, Lachnospiraceae, Akkermansia, Bacteroides,...) might have a close association with the obesity-related indexes of the host".

 Interestingly, in male Swiss albino mice were fed with HFD (58% fat kcal) induced alterations of gut microbiota for 12 weeks, green tea extract (GTE) and isomalto-oligosaccharide (IMOs), a naturally occurring plant-based dietary injection, significantly improved liver metabolome associated with lipid metabolism and prevented imbalance of gut microbiota in damage of the lining of the small intestine (leaky gut), through reduced expression of lipopolysaccharides(LPS) in the blood stream(an indication of serve inflammation) and pro-inflammatory cytokines (e.g. resistin, TNF-α, and IL-1β).